True Crime delivers some of the Region's worst tales of murder, deceit and betrayal. Check out this slideshow to see where the cases stand.

 Strbjak said detectives continue to work on the case as tips come into the department.

-About six months ago, police received an anonymous call indicating Mehta-Paul had been spotted in Chicago.
+Police received an anonymous call in late 2015 indicating Mehta-Paul had been spotted in Chicago.
 Strbjak said detectives later determined the sighting wasn't that of the missing doctor.

 Her DNA and dental records were placed into the National Missing and Unidentified Persons System so it can be compared to any remains found throughout the country.